Duloxetine induced hyponatremia

 Symptoms of hyponatremia may vary depending on the level of sodium in the blood.
 Mild cases may not cause any noticeable symptoms, while severe cases can lead to serious complications.
 Common symptoms include nausea, headache, confusion, fatigue, and muscle weakness.
 In severe cases, hyponatremia can cause seizures, coma, and even death.

-See also Duloxetine and pain relief
+See also Duloxetine hydrochloride hplc methods

 Diagnosing hyponatremia usually involves a blood test to measure the sodium levels in the blood.
 In addition to the blood test, doctors may also consider the patient’s medical history, symptoms, and physical examination.
 Imaging tests, such as a CT scan or MRI, may be ordered to identify any underlying causes of hyponatremia.